 Employees are expected to report to work as scheduled, be on time and be prepared to start work.
 Employees are also expected to remain at work for their entire work schedule, except for meal or break periods, or when required to leave on authorized RSA business or otherwise authorized to leave.
 Non-approved late arrivals, early departures or other absences from scheduled hours are disruptive and must be avoided.

-If employees are unable to report for work on any particular day, they must text (preferred method of communication unless otherwise instructed) their manager at least two hours in advance or as soon as practical, before the time the employee is scheduled to begin working for that day.
+If employees are unable to report for work on any particular day, they must text (preferred method of communication unless otherwise instructed) their manager at least two hours in advance or as soon as practical, before the time the employee is scheduled to begin working for that day or as soon as practical thereafter.
 RSA may inquire about the general reason for an absence or tardiness.
 Unless extenuating circumstances exist, employees must call in on each and every day they are scheduled to work but will not report to work.

 Excessive absenteeism or tardiness may result in disciplinary action up to and including termination of employment unless the absence or tardiness is legally protected.
 The following types of time off will not be considered grounds for disciplinary action under this policy: